An Empirical Study on Challenges for LLM Application Developers: Background

 In November 2023, OpenAI introduced a customized version of ChatGPT called GPTs\footnote{\url{https://openai.com/index/introducing-gpts}} and developed GPT Store\footnote{\url{https://openai.com/index/introducing-the-gpt-store/}} for sharing developed GPTs.
 Similar to plugins, GPTs serve personalized user needs.
 Developers can create different GPTs for specific purposes, which can be shared with others.
 GPTs offer a new way to create a tailored version of ChatGPT, assisting in daily life and specific tasks.
 For instance, GPTs can assist in analyzing math problems, learning soccer rules, or even helping in designing icons.
 Moreover, creating GPTs is a simple process that does not require coding, allowing anyone to easily build their GPTs by engaging in conversation with ChatGPT, providing instructions and additional knowledge, and selecting actions like web searching, data analysis, or image creation.

-While the integration of LLM’s APIs and the development of plugins and GPTs offer significant advantages, they also present several challenges, such as: (1) Cost management: Managing the computational and financial costs associated with training, fine-tuning, and deploying LLM models, which can be significantly higher than those for traditional software systems.
-(2) Ethical considerations: Ensuring that LLM usage adheres to ethical guidelines, particularly in areas like content generation and decision-making.
-(3) Output authenticity: Verifying the accuracy and reliability of the output generated by LLMs to ensure that plugins and GPTs meet development goals and user expectations.
+While the integration of LLM’s APIs and the development of plugins and GPTs offer significant advantages, they also present several challenges, such as: (1) Managing the computational and financial costs associated with training, fine-tuning, and deploying LLM models, which can be significantly higher than those for traditional software systems.
+(2) Ensuring that LLM usage adheres to ethical guidelines, particularly in areas like content generation and decision-making.
+(3) Verifying the accuracy and reliability of the output generated by LLMs to ensure that plugins and GPTs meet development goals and user expectations.